 Customer expectations for service are constantly increasing.
-Now, customers expect more than an answer to their question.
-They want their problems solved quickly and desire a personal interaction with a skilled agent.
+Now, customers expect more than an answer to their question, and effectively training your call center agents is key to making customer experience your competitive advantage.

-Apart from choosing intuitive and easy-to-use call center software, call center managers are also investing more time, money and effort into the development of training programs so that their call center agents will be well prepared to meet the increasing expectations of their customers.
+Apart from choosing intuitive and easy-to-use cloud contact center software, call center managers are also investing more time, money and effort into the development of training programs so that their call center agents will be well prepared to meet the increasing expectations of their customers.

 According to The Global Call Center Report, compiled by researchers at Cornell University, newly-hired call center agents typically receive 15 day of initial training.
 If your training protocol falls shy of this 15 day mark, it might be time to take a long hard look at your training curriculum and whether or not your agents are sufficiently trained to meet the needs of your customers when they hit the phones.